top of page

 As settlers and guests on these lands, we commit to listening, learning, and taking meaningful steps toward reconciliation, while honouring the enduring presence, wisdom, and resilience of the Indigenous Peoples who have cared for these lands since time immemorial.

-© 2025 by WCS.
+© 2025 by West Coast Speaks.
 Powered and secured by Wix

 bottom of page